How can demolition be carried out just because a person is accused? SC slams 'bulldozer justice'

-"How can demolition be (carried out) just because (a person) is an accused?" asked the bench of Justices BR Gavai and KV Viswanathan.
+"How can demolition be (carried out) just because (a person) is an accused?" asked the bench headed by Justices BR Gavai and KV Viswanathan.

 The court said that it would frame guidelines on this issue which is applicable on a pan-India basis.